coding-wepack/carctl/README.md

 # carctl

-`carctl` is a tool to help you control your CODING Artifact Repository.
+`carctl` is a tool to help you control your CODING Artifact Registry.

 The full name of `carctl` is *CODING Artifacts Repository Control*.